 Friday morning was a typical morning.
 The night-man woke everyone at 5:00 am in the usual manner, which was opening the door, turning on the lights and announcing: “Boys, it’s time to wake up.”
 The man in the lower bunk lit a cigarette, which meant I bailed out of bed and went for breakfast.
 After going to the restroom, I went downstairs.

 Two strangers sat at the table.
 I couldn’t place them, but the field superintendent was shooting the breeze, while they drank coffee.
 I quietly listened to the conversation and finally picked up who they were and why they were there.

-It was too rough to leave the main platform.
-We repaired controls, cleaned things up and discussed the barge that was sitting on the bottom.
+Since it was too rough to leave the main platform, we repaired controls, cleaned things up and discussed the barge that was sitting on the bottom.
 Engineers said there was nothing to worry about.
 The pipelines were over six feet below the seabed.
 Everything was safe.
-The mostly sunken barge rocked in the swales.
+The mostly sunken barge rocked in the waves.

 That evening, after supper, the crew settled into their usual habits.
 Some watched television, others read, and everyone else was playing poker.
 I had played the week before and had beginner’s luck.
 I was sitting in again, nervous, since my luck wasn’t nearly as good.
 I was down about five dollars, which was more than I wanted to lose.